lexxmark/QtCreator-JsExtensions-Plugin/README.md

 Here is a screenshot of the Demo gala plugins:
 ![Demo_screenshot_linux](img/Demo.png)

-You can see 4 additional elements on the mode panel:
+You can see 4 additional elements on the mode panel (left side):

 1. Green box with "Work" label is a [RelaxTracker](https://github.com/lexxmark/GalaPlugin/tree/master/plugins/RelaxTracker).
 This is QQuickView window which periodically flashes with red box and label "Break" (to remind user to have a break).
 2. "Close All" button closes all opened documents [see](https://github.com/lexxmark/GalaPlugin/blob/master/plugins/CloseAllBttn/CloseAllBttn.gala).